 Affiliate disclosure.
 This post may contain affiliate links to help the reader find relevant products.
 We get commissions for purchases made through links.

-The olive tree is an excellent plant to be around all year round in your landscape or as a decor accessory inside the house.
+Olive tree is an excellent plant to be around all year round in your landscape or as a decor accessory inside the house.
 Thus, sometimes there may be some problems with olive leaves, and as a consequence you notice your olive tree dropping leaves.
 Sadly, even by taking good care of your trees, it’s not always possible to retain their healthy growth and stop our olive tree leaves from changing color or losing leaves altogether.

-But why does it happens, why is your olive tree dropping leaves?
+But why does it happen, why is your olive tree dropping leaves?
 There are many reasons why olive tree dropping leaves with some being unavoidable, and others down to the level of care that tree growers provide.
 The most common problem of olive trees dropping leaves is related to watering when the roots of the olive tree are too soaked or too dry.
-Another reason is seasonality changes where is normal for an olive tree to shed some leaves especially prior to winter slowdown.
-Finally, there are always threat by pests and infections that lead to a massive drop in olive leaves.
+Another reason is seasonality changes where is normal for an olive tree to shed some leaves especially prior to the winter slowdown.
+Finally, there are always threat by overfertilization, pests, and infections that lead to a massive drop in olive leaves.